secretGeek/til/linqpad/inspect_clipboard.md

 And another problem arose today that required clipboard inspections.

 Some code I'd copied from a comment at StackOverflow did not work as expected.
 I used a variation on the code above to inspect every byte of my cliboard.
-I found the snippet  contained character 8203 (U+200b -- the infamous zero width space) and character 8204 (U+200c zero-width non joiner)
+I found the snippet  contained character 8203 (U+200b -- the infamous zero width space or zwsp) and character 8204 (U+200c zero-width non joiner)

 Here's the error message I received when trying to run the code: